 Currently the USAF only has the ability to track space objects in low earth orbit (LEO) that are roughly the size of a basketball, Elaine Doyle, the Space Fence programme manager said.
 Space Fence, she said, will provide much greater sensitivity and allow the service to detect, track, and characterise objects to the size of a softball (9.7 cm diameter) in uncued, or passive, search.

+According to officials, the SSN has tracked 26,000 objects already accounted for in space, and the new system is expected to vastly increase that figure, essentially offering a catalog and location of every object in space.
+The radar system’s infrastructure is located on Kwajalein Atoll in the Republic of the Marshall Islands, with headquarters at the Space Fence Operations Center in Huntsville, Ala.
 For cued, or much more detailed tracking, Doyle said the USAF will be able to track marble-sized (roughly 1 cm diameter) objects.
 Objects the size of a marble can pose threats to satellites and other spacecraft because they travel at high velocities.

 The new space object tracking site will give satellite operators a clearer picture of the debris that could damage their networks, and how they can avoid potential collisions.
 That data will then be quickly and accurately delivered to customers allowing them to manoeuvre satellites and prevent collisions.